Domino-Blockchain/domichain/docs/src/developing/lookup-tables.md

 Address Lookup Tables, commonly referred to as "_lookup tables_" or "_ALTs_" for short, allow developers to create a collection of related addresses to efficiently load more addresses in a single transaction.

-Since each transaction on the Solana blockchain requires a listing of every address that is interacted with as part of the transaction, this listing would effectively be capped at 32 addresses per transaction.
+Since each transaction on the Domichain blockchain requires a listing of every address that is interacted with as part of the transaction, this listing would effectively be capped at 32 addresses per transaction.
 With the help of [Address Lookup Tables](./lookup-tables.md), a transaction would now be able to raise that limit to 256 addresses per transaction.

 ## Compressing on chain addresses